History of the Catholic Church in the United States: New Nation

-In 1787 two Catholics, Daniel Carroll and Thomas Fitzsimons, were members of the Continental Congress that met in Philadelphia to help frame the new United States Constitution.
-Four years later, in 1791, the First Amendment to the American Constitution was ratified.
+In 1787 two Catholics, Daniel Carroll of Maryland and Thomas Fitzsimons of Pennsylvania, were members of the Continental Congress that met in Philadelphia to help frame the new United States Constitution.
+Four years later, in 1791, the First Amendment to the constitution was ratified.
 This amendment included the wording, "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof..."
 This amendment officially granted freedom of religion to all American citizens, and began the eventual repeal of all anti-Catholic laws from the statute books of all of the new American states.

 Following the Revolutionary War the Jesuit Fathers under the leadership of John Carroll, S.J. called several meetings of the clergy for the purpose of organizing the Catholic Church in America.
-The meetings, called the General Chapters, took place in 1783 and were held at White Marsh Plantation (now Sacred Heart Church in Bowie, MD).
+The meetings, called the General Chapters, took place in 1783 and were held at the White Marsh Plantation (now Sacred Heart Church in Bowie, Maryland).
 Deliberations of the General Chapters led to the appointment of John Carroll by the Vatican as Prefect Apostolic, making him superior of the missionary church in the thirteen states, and to the first plans for Georgetown University.
 Also at White Marsh, the priests of the new nation elected John Carroll as the first American bishop on May 18, 1789.